saloni-1108/demo/README.md

 # demo
-this is demo code for git &amp;Github class
+this is demo code for git &amp;Github classk